wombleton/gitlaw-nz/acts/C/Companies Reregistration Act 1993.md

     *   (b) having voted in favour of a resolution referred to in paragraph (b) of subsection (1) of [section 6][7], fails to sign a certificate in accordance with paragraph (c) of that subsection,---

-    commits an offence and is liable on summary conviction to a fine not exceeding $5,000\.
+    commits an offence and is liable on conviction to a fine not exceeding $5,000\.

-    (2) Where a company fails to comply with [section 10(4)][11], the company and every director of the company commits an offence and is liable on summary conviction to a fine not exceeding $10,000\.
+    (2) Where a company fails to comply with [section 10(4)][11], the company and every director of the company commits an offence and is liable on conviction to a fine not exceeding $10,000\.

     (3) It is a defence to a director charged with an offence against subsection (2) if the director proves that---